wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 ### <a name="repeating-elements-labels"></a>Provide Sufficient Context in Labels of Repeating Elements

-Repeating elements, like buttons inside table view cells, with the same `accessibilityLabel` adds some overhead to users.
+Repeating elements, like buttons inside table view cells, with the same `accessibilityLabel`, adds some overhead to users.
 When focusing on one, a user would have to identify for which item the button is.

-Consider the follwing table with at least three _Insight_ cells.
+Consider the following table with at least three _Insight_ cells.
 The cells have buttons on the right whose `accessibilityLabel` values are all the same, `"Manage Insight"`.

 <img src="images/voiceover-guidelines/repeating-elements-labels.png" width="240">